harveysanders/javascript-thinking-in-objects/README.md

 The `makePerson()` function takes several parameters, `firstName`, `lastName`, etc, that we assign to the properties of the same name of the newly created `_person` object.
 We also define a method, a function called `name` that concatenates and returns the `firstName` and `lastName` Strings of the `_person` object; essentially a convenience behaviour of the model, so that everytime we want to display the full name of the person, we don't have to repetitiously, manually concatenate these two values.

 Note the use of the underscore that prefixes the word person: `_person`.
-This is a convention used often to mark properties as `private`, that is, not intended to be visiable or used outside of the scope of the current object.
+This is a convention used often to mark properties as `private`, that is, not intended to be visible or used outside of the scope of the current object.
 As George mentioned in his post, referenced above:

-    I like an underscore prefix to indicate "this is what I'm buiding here"
+    I like an underscore prefix to indicate "this is what I'm building here"

 Dig this:  The `_person` object is simply an associative array!
 That's right, just a container of key/value pairs that will _treat_ as a person, essentially because it http://haacked.com/archive/2014/01/04/duck-typing/acts like one, for our purposes anyway.